jcgcristel/Horiseon/README.md

 Removed the different classes found under the .content because it was redundant.
 Instead chose to use the .content class to create the formatting as opposed to having 3 separate ones doing the same thing.

-Also removved the different classes found under .benefits for the same reason as .content.
+Also removed the different classes found under .benefits for the same reason as .content.

 Removed the header nav ul and placed it with header nav ul li as it will accomplish the same thing in less lines

 Made sure appropriate classes are grouped up in the same area.